 Pico de Orizaba

-In the highest parts, the incline is about 50 degrees, which is equivalent to that of the “black slopes” in the resorts.
+In the highest parts of the mountain, the incline reaches nearly 50 degrees, which is equivalent to the steep and demanding so-called “black slopes” found in the world’s most renowned ski resorts.

 So-called black slopes, also known as “black runs”, are the most technically challenging and demanding slopes on the mountain, reserved only for the most skilled and the most experienced skiers.